 Darklord Tezcatlipoca (1-2x):

 This is your main source of protection.
 If any number of Darklord monsters (face-up only) would be destroyed by battle or card effect, you can discard him and they will stay on the field.
 For this reason, I tend to personally like keeping him in my hand, as it is hard to get him back there once he’s hit the Graveyard.
 Running 2 is ideal.
-3 can prove to be way too bricky, and less than that isn't enough protection coverage in my opinion which this deck highly benefits from to sidestep cards like Treacherous Trap Hole, however some builds have do run either 1 or 0.
-Additionally, he possesses the Darklord quick effect, so even reviving him from the Graveyard has value later on after he's used the handtrap effect.
+3 can prove to be way too bricky, and less than that isn’t enough protection coverage in my opinion which this deck highly benefits from to sidestep cards like Treacherous Trap Hole, however some builds have do run 1.
+With the popularity of Blackwings as a new Tier 1 Deck, one of the tech cards we use against them is Needle Ceiling so keeping Tez in hand to maintain our board while destroying theirs is quite the power play.
+Additionally, he possesses the Darklord quick effect, so even reviving him from the Graveyard has value later on after he’s used the handtrap effect.
 You can also search him with a copied Banishment of the Darklords in response to destruction to save your monsters.

 Here’s a quick combo: Opponent uses Treacherous Trap Hole on your 2 face-up Darklord Ixchel.
 Discard Darklord Tezcatlipoca to bypass the destruction, then if you have a copy of Darklord Contact in your Graveyard, use Ixchel to copy it, revive Tez, and then you can use Tez’s effect to copy another spell/trap from your Graveyard!
 All in the same turn!
 It’s madness I tell ya.